Honda CR-V Hybrid interior & comfort

 Honda has introduced a new method of selecting drive, neutral, park and reverse, with buttons on the lower part of centre console, and it’s works well.
 These are flanked by the electronic parking brake, and buttons for sport, economy, and EV modes.

-Above these is a dedicated cluster for climate-control functions, topped off with a colour touchscreen.
+Above these is a dedicated cluster for climate-control functions, topped off with a colour touchscreen (the latter on all but S trim cars).
 The radio and sat nav are operated here, while a digital display behind the steering wheel gives you information such as speed, fuel economy, driving mode and much else besides.
 Controls on the steering wheel are used to navigate these.

-The most noticeable elements in EX are the wood-effect panel inserts, which are well incorporated into the dashboard’s design.
-A black fabric is the standard seat finish on lower-spec cars, although higher spec CR-V Hybrids have the option of leather.
+The most noticeable design element in EX trim are the wood-effect panel inserts, which seem a bit tacky and out-of-keeping with the rest of the cabin.
+A black fabric is the standard seat finish on lower-spec cars, or SR and EX get leather as standard.

 Equipment, options and accessories